adamcysec/CSAPP/README.md

 ## Description

 CSAPP uses Streamlit to host a local Web App for querying and exploring the data set within a CSV file containing Python package information for every project on [PyPI.org](https://pypi.org/).
+CSAPP is designed to run on all OS types.

 Try out the application right now on Streamlit with the sample data set!! --> [csapp-adamcysec.streamlit.app](https://csapp-adamcysec.streamlit.app/)